Credit Card Payment Processing_Web Ready Header

 Credit Score

-Also known as a FICO score, a Credit Score is a three digit number calculated by the credit bureaus that represents an individual’s credit standing.
-The credit score is produced using a formula that includes various weighted factors, such as income, outstanding credit lines, repayment history, and debt to income ratio.
+Also known as a FICO score, a Credit Score is a three-digit number calculated by the credit bureaus that represents an individual’s credit standing.
+The credit score is produced using a formula that includes various weighted factors, such as income, outstanding credit lines, repayment history, and debt-to-income ratio.

 Debt Consolidation

-With credit card debt, Debt Consolidation refers to the process of combining multiple lines of credit, often involving a balance transfer from several higher interest rate cards to a single card with a lower rate.
+With credit card debt, Debt Consolidation refers to the process of combining multiple lines of credit, often involving a balance transfer from several higher interest-rate cards to a single card with a lower rate.

 Deferred Interest